-The genes strongly associated with ECA included all tested members of cluster one (enriched for collagen biosynthesis/formation, integrin interactions and extracellular matrix organisation pathways), pro-inflammatory cytokines and chemokines (CCL2, CCL3, CXCL5, IL1B and IL6), matrix metalloproteinases MMP1 and MMP9, CHUK (also known as IKK- α , an inhibitory regulator of NF κ B transcription factor), FUT4 (also known as CD15, a cellular marker of granulo-cytes), and PTPRC (also known as CD45 or common leukocyte antigen).
+The genes strongly associated with ECA included all tested members of cluster one (enriched for collagen biosynthesis/formation, integrin interactions and extracellular matrix organisation pathways), pro-inflammatory cytokines and chemokines (CCL2, CCL3, CXCL5, IL1B and IL6), matrix metalloproteinases MMP1 and MMP9, CHUK (also known as IKK- α , an inhibitory regulator of NF κ B transcription factor), FUT4 (also known as CD15, a cellular marker of granulocytes), and PTPRC (also known as CD45 or common leukocyte antigen).
 All associated genes were upregulated in individuals with ECA.

 The upregulation of pro-inflammatory mediators and cell markers (CCL2, CCL3, CXCL5, IL1B, IL6, CHUK, FUT4 and PTPRC) is indicative of higher levels of inflammation and leukocyte infiltration in the conjunctival tissue of patients who developed ECA following trichiasis surgery.
 Inflammation is a crucial stage of the wound healing process, necessary to attract leukocytes to the wound site to remove debris and pathogens and to trigger the subsequent proliferative stage.
-Excessive inflammation can lead to fibrotic pathology; however an increase in pro-inflammatory cytokines was associated with poor prognosis following glaucoma filtration surgery31.
-The factors underlying the increased inflammation in these individuals is unclear; there was no difference in baseline clinical inflammation grade between those that did and did not develop ECA.
-Risk factors associated with ECA development include baseline trichiasis severity and older age32,33, however there was no difference in baseline age or trichiasis severity in those with and without ECA in this study.
-Intersurgeon variability and distance between sutures were also associated with ECA development following PLTR surgery33, however there was no difference between surgeon and ECA outcome in this trial.
+Excessive inflammation can lead to fibrotic pathology; however, an increase in pro-inflammatory cytokines was associated with poor prognosis following glaucoma filtration surgery34.
+The factors underlying the increased inflammation in these individuals is unclear: there was no difference in baseline clinical inflammation grade between those that did and did not develop ECA.
+Risk factors associated with ECA development include baseline trichiasis severity and older age and immediate post-operative appearance^{11,35,36}, however there was no difference in baseline age or trichiasis severity in those with and without ECA in this study.
+Immediate post-operative appearance and its association with ECA development and transcriptional patterns were not assessed in this study and this potentially requires further study.
+Inter-surgeon variability and distance between sutures were also associated with ECA development following PLTR surgery36, however there was no difference between surgeon and ECA outcome in this trial.

-A number of pro-fibrotic genes were upregulated in individuals with ECA, including VCAN, FN1, SPARC and FERMT2 (proteins that constitute the ECM or regulate the interactions between cells and the ECM), matrix metalloproteinases MMP1 and MMP9 and pro-fibrotic growth factors CTGF, TGFB1 and TGFB1 1.
-MMPs are involved in multiple stages of wound healing and are crucial for matrix remodelling during the tissue regeneration process34.
-However, excessive production of MMPs is often associated with pathology and overexpression of MMPs 1, 2, 8, 12 and 13 correlated with levels of corneal fibrosis in patients requiring penetrating and deep anterior lamellar keratoplasty35.
-TGFB is a key regulator of the wound healing process and regulates cellular differentiation and proliferation, ECM production and wound contraction.
-TGFB is also thought to orchestrate fibrotic outcomes following glaucoma filtration surgery36 and it induces tissue contraction and fibronectin production by conjunctival fibroblasts37.
-Furthermore, increased expression of fibronectin and integrin $\alpha 5\beta 1$ are thought to mediate TGF β -induced myofibroblast differentiation38, which have high contractile activity.
+A number of pro-fibrotic genes were upregulated in individuals with ECA, including VCAN, FN1, SPARC and FERMT2 (proteins that constitute the ECM or regulate the interactions between cells and the ECM), matrix metalloproteinases MMP1 and MMP9 and pro-fibrotic growth factors CTGF, TGFB1 and TGFB1|1.
+MMPs are involved in multiple stages of wound healing and are crucial for matrix remodelling during the tissue regeneration process37.
+However, excessive production of MMPs is often associated with pathology and overexpression of MMPs 1, 2, 8, 12 and 13 correlated with levels of corneal fibrosis in patients requiring penetrating and deep anterior lamellar keratoplasty38.
+TGF β is a key regulator of the wound healing process and regulates cellular differentiation and proliferation, ECM production and wound contraction.
+TGF β is also thought to orchestrate fibrotic outcomes following glaucoma filtration surgery39 and it induces tissue contraction and fibronectin production by conjunctival fibroblasts40.
+Furthermore, increased expression of fibronectin and integrin $\alpha 5\beta 1$ are thought to mediate TGF β -induced myofibroblast differentiation41, which have high contractile activity.
 The upregulation of these pro-fibrotic and matrix factors in patients with ECA likely reflects excessive remodelling and contraction of the conjunctival tissue.